stevesimmons/pybloomfiltermmap3/docs/ref.rst

 .. class:: BloomFilter(capacity: int, error_rate: float, [filename = None: string], [mode="rw+"], [perm=0755], [hash_seeds = None: list])

-    Create a new BloomFilter object with a given capacity and error_rate.
+    Creates a new BloomFilter object with a given capacity and error_rate.

     :param int capacity: the maximum number of elements this filter can contain while keeping the false positive rate under ``error_rate``.